The Obvious Isn’t So Obvious

 To illustrate this, I asked the class to draw a passenger jet from memory.
 We've all seen airplanes, yet the drawings were wildly inconsistent — wings in the wrong places, tails out of proportion, windows wandering up and down the fuselage.
 It was remarkable how little was retained about something so familiar.

-When I passed out a picture of a real jet and had them study it, their drawings improved immediately.
+After studying a picture of a real jet, their drawings improved immediately.

 Psalm 119:18 says, "Open my eyes to see the wonderful truths in your instructions."